h1romas4/chipstream/crates/soundlog-debuger/README.md

 ### `redump`

 Expand DAC streams into explicit chip writes and re-serialize as a VGM file.
-This is useful when you need to expand synthesized DAC/digital streams into the sequence of chip register writes that represent them.

-Synopsis:
+This converts synthesized DAC/digital streams into the equivalent sequence of chip register writes, and is also useful for producing data suitable for playback on memory-constrained microcontrollers.

 ```bash
 ${soundlog} redump <INPUT> <OUTPUT> [--loop-count <N>] [--fadeout-samples <SAMPLES>] [--diag]
 ```